SynapticSugar/CarND-Advanced-Lane-Lines/writeup_report.md

 Once the camera matrix `mtx` and distortion parameters `dist` are known, they no longer need to be re-calculated and can be used repeatedly for the remainder of the pipeline.

-Additionally, the distortion paramters are saved to a pickle file `dist_pickle.p` and can simply be retrieved for each subsequent program run.
+Additionally, the distortion parameters are saved to a pickle file `dist_pickle.p` and can simply be retrieved for each subsequent program run.
 See code lines 702 to 707 in `lane_finder.py`.

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.

-By calling `cv2.undistort()` with the saved `mtx` and `dist` paramters I create an undistorted image like below for each raw image read in by the pipeline.
+By calling `cv2.undistort()` with the saved `mtx` and `dist` parameters, I created an undistorted image, like the one below.

 ![alt text][image2]

-The undistortion is the first step of the `processImage()` pipeline in code lines 653 to 679 in `lane_finder.py`.
+The undistortion function is the first step of the `processImage()` pipeline in code lines 653 to 679 in `lane_finder.py`.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 204 through 348 in `lane_finder.py`).

-The sobel x and y gradient, magnitude, and overall gradient direction we all combined to form a composite sobel image.
+The sobel x and y gradient, magnitude, and overall gradient direction are all combined to form a composite sobel image.
 The saturation and hue from a HLS colorspace as well as the value channel from a HSV colorspace were combined to form a composite binary image.

 These two composites were combined to form the final threshold image.
 The biggest contributors to the threshold were the x sobel and saturation channel.
-The HSV value played a role in allow the saturation's lower bound to be lowered without adding too much noise.
+The HSV value played a role in allowing the saturation's lower bound to be lowered without adding too much noise.
 This helped recover lines that were otherwise too hard to see on the road surface.

 Here's an example of my output for this step for test image `test_images/test6.jpg`.